T.G.I. FRIDAY'S, french fries

 Compare T.G.I.
 FRIDAY'S, french fries

 See how T.G.I.
-FRIDAY'S, french fries compares to other foods:
+FRIDAY'S, french fries compares to other foods in terms of nutrition:

 - T.G.I.
-FRIDAY'S, french fries vs APPLEBEE'S, chicken tenders, from kids' menu
+FRIDAY'S, french fries vs Restaurant, family style, french fries

 More in Restaurant Foods